NeoKokuxz/NeoKokuxz/README.md

 ### Hi there, I'm Neo

 ## I'm a Full stack developer
-- 🔭  Currently working on an AI project
+- 🔭  Currently working on personal AI project
-- 🌱  Currently learning about django
+- 🌱  Currently learning about AI scribe, AI agent and prompting in general
-- 🥅  2025 Goals: Finishing my personalized AI project
+- 🥅  2025 Goals: Finishing personalized AI project by the end of year
-- ⚡  Fun fact:  EDM musics are the best for coding!
+- ⚡  Fun fact:  Snowboarding is hella fun!

 ### Languages and Tools: